Contrasting X Financial (XYF) & Its Peers

 Summary

-X Financial rivals beat X Financial on 10 of the 14 factors compared.
+X Financial peers beat X Financial on 10 of the 14 factors compared.

 X Financial provides personal finance services in the People's Republic of China.
 The company offers a suite of products connecting borrowers and investors through a proprietary Internet platform.
 It provides loan products, which include Xiaoying card loan and Xiaoying preferred loan; and investment opportunities through wealth management platform, Xiaoying wealth management with insurance protection.
 X Financial was founded in 2014 and is headquartered in Shenzhen, the People's Republic of China.